-Each student is supplied with a desktop with the following general configuration:
+Each student other than first years is supplied with a desktop with the following general configuration:

-- Intel i7 with 4 cores/8 hyperthreads

-- 500GB disk drive

-- 8GB of RAM

-- NFS-mounted home directory which is mounted on all Techstaff administered computers.
-It is backed up regularly.

-- Running Linux (Ubuntu 14.04 or 16.04)

-- Large software installation (instructional and research related software)

-- Your desktops are configured and managed by Techstaff using automated build and configuration management systems which allows the systems to easily maintain current software revisions, quickly reconfigure or rebuild if required, and maintain consistency amongst CS systems to minimize differences in behavior between the systems.
+- Intel i7 with 4 cores/8 hyperthreads - 500GB disk drive - 8GB of RAM - NFS-mounted home directory which is mounted on all Techstaff administered computers.
+It is backed up regularly. - Running Linux (Ubuntu 16.04) (These will be upgraded soon.) - Large software installation (instructional and research related software) - Your desktops are configured and managed by Techstaff using automated build and configuration management systems which allows the systems to easily maintain current software revisions, quickly reconfigure or rebuild if required, and maintain consistency amongst CS systems to minimize differences in behavior between the systems.